 I also wonder whether training needs greater emphasis on the basics, such as clinical ethics.
 One of the draft statements particularly caught my attention in this regard: “Do not discharge someone who misses appointments because their symptoms have worsened.
 Contact them to explore why they could not attend and how to support them.”
-As a former clinician, I cannot believe that this has to be said – although I am well aware that many people with ME/CFS have been discharged from clinics because they are too ill to attend.
+As a former therapist, I cannot believe that this has to be said – although I am well aware that many people with ME/CFS have been discharged from clinics because they are too ill to attend.
 In my opinion, there is something akin to an inverse care law within healthcare (within and across patient groups) and I think this piece of clinical advice highlights my point.
 Either any training for healthcare professionals needs a good dose of basic clinical ethics, or (more likely I suspect) we need to look at some of the policies and underlying structural factors within the healthcare system that allow glaring breaches of duty of care to occur.

 There is mention of ‘specialists’, ‘specialist teams’ and ‘specialist services’ throughout the guidelines.
 Given that the ‘specialist’ treatments and underlying treatment philosophy offered by these clinics have now been shown to lack evidence base and potentially cause harm, who are NICE referring to?

 I think we need to be clear that ‘specialist’ clinics do not exist.
 Specialist clinics for ME/CFS have never existed as a provision that is available to all.
 In the NHS, the so-called specialist clinics are largely associated with professionals who are members are BACME (British Association for CFS/ME), an organisation for healthcare professionals who have historically been proponents of GET and CBT for ME/CFS, on the grounds that these treatments are ‘clinically effective’.
 It has to be wondered what will happen to BACME now, given that they don’t have any clinically effective treatments to offer people with ME/CFS (CBT is not proscribed by NICE, but is acknowledged as not being a clinically effective treatment).
 The entire raison d’être of the organisation would seem to be in question.